 The Sheriff's Marine Patrol and Water Rescue Unit is charged with the responsibility of patrolling the lakes of Oakland County.
 The Unit is prepared for ready-response to the 450 plus lakes in the County.
-The Marine Unit fleet has twenty-three patrol boats, two rapid response jump boats, one hovercraft, six all-terrain vehicles, and four snowmobiles assigned to the unit and are put to use by qualified full and part time uniform officers.
+The Marine Unit fleet has twenty-three patrol boats, two rapid-response jump boats, one hovercraft, six all-terrain vehicles, and four snowmobiles assigned to the unit, which are put to use by qualified full- and part-time uniformed officers.

-The Unit maintains a 12 member, highly trained, dive and rescue team.
+The Unit maintains a 13-member, highly-trained, dive-and-rescue team.

 The team is equipped with the latest advanced technology dive gear,

-including Side-Scan Sonar and underwater R.O.V.
-(Remote Operated Vehicle).
-With continuous specialized training and equipment the Sheriff’s Dive Team is ready to dive in virtually any weather or water condition.
-In 2013, there were over 593 hours of search and rescue, 1,560 hours of contracted lake patrol, and 2,713 hours of jump boat patrol.
+including Side-Scan Sonar and underwater ROV (Remote Operated Vehicle).
+With continuous specialized training and equipment, the Sheriff’s Dive Team is ready to dive in virtually any weather or water condition.
+In 2020, there were 2,215 hours of contracted lake patrol and 2,196 hours of jump boat patrol.
+In addition, the Marine Unit logged 435 search-and-rescue hours.

 The Sheriff's Marine Unit conducts